AdobeDocs/campaign-classic.en/help/integrations/using/importing-and-exporting-audiences.md

 >
 >If you are importing audiences from Adobe Analytics to Adobe Campaign, these audiences need to be first shared in People Core Service or Audience Manager.
 This process takes 12-24 hours, which must be added to the 24-36 hours synchronization with Campaign.
 >
 >In that specific case, audience sharing timeframe can be up to 60 hours.
-For more information on Adobe Analytics audience sharing in People Core service and Audience manager, refer to this [documentation](https://docs.adobe.com/content/help/en/analytics/components/segmentation/segmentation-workflow/seg-publish.html).
+For more information on Adobe Analytics audience sharing in People Core service and Audience manager, refer to [Adobe Analytics documentation](https://experienceleague.adobe.com/docs/analytics/components/segmentation/segmentation-workflow/seg-publish.html).

 The audience data is completely replaced every time it is synchronized.
 Only segments can be imported.
 Granular data including key-value pairs, traits and rules are not supported.